Frequently Asked Questions –

 Why whole oats?

-It becomes part any mud system you are using.
-It will not sink or rise, giving us the most accurate reading.
+The oats will absorb any drilling fluid system you are using and become the same density as your drilling fluid.
+This will ensure that it does not sink or rise, giving us the most accurate reading.

 Why the different colors?